andrasq/node-prom-pushgateway/README.md

         // ingested
     })

+The `createServer` function returns an http server object.

 ### gw.forkServer( config, [callback] )

 Run `createServer` in a child process, and return its port and pid back to the parent.